Our Pasadena Workers’ Compensation Attorney Answers Your Questions

 - Can I Sue My Employer?

 What Is Workers’ Compensation?

 Workers’ compensation insurance is available to workers who suffer injuries on the job.
 California employers must carry workers’ compensation insurance.
-Due to workers’ comp benefits being available to workers, it is much more difficult to file a personal injury lawsuit against an employer.
+Because workers’ comp benefits are available to workers, it is much more difficult to file a personal injury lawsuit against an employer.
 Workers’ compensation helps cover expenses that may occur after a workplace accident.